uuzii/weather-app/readme.md

 ### Start the app locally

-Donwload the frontend components with this commands:
+Donwload the frontend components with these commands:

     cd weather-app/front
     bower install